reconmap/.github/profile/README.md

 ## 📬 Stay in Touch

-- Use the **Discussions** tab to participate in conversations
+- Use the [discussions](https://github.com/orgs/reconmap/discussions) tab to participate in conversations
 - Report bugs or request features in the **Issues** tab
-- Chat with the community on our Gitter channel

 ---